 The Defendant Jamil Yousef is an adult resident of St. Martin and has been at all times relative hereto.

+Upon information and belief The Defendant Manal Yousef is an adult resident of either Palestine (West Bank) or St. Martin.

-The Individual Plaintiff also brings a shareholder’s derivative action on behalf of Sixteen Plus Corporation (“Sixteen Plus”), a Virgin Islands corporation that was formed in February of 1997, which is joined as a nominal defendant, as the cause of action belongs to the corporation, but its Board of Directors is such that the Board cannot be reasonably expected to bring suit in the name of the corporation.
+The Individual Plaintiff also brings a shareholder’s derivative action on behalf of Sixteen Plus Corporation (“Sixteen Plus”), a Virgin Islands corporation that was formed in February of 1997, which is joined as a nominal defendant, as the cause of action belongs to the corporation, but its Board of Directors is such that the Board cannot be reasonably expected to be able to act to protect its interests to bring suit in the name of the corporation.

-Individual Plaintiff Hamed was at all times relevant to this Complaint (and still is) a shareholder of Sixteen Plus at all times relative hereto, as he was an initial shareholder when the corporation was formed and has continuously remained a shareholder during all times relevant.
+Individual Plaintiff Hamed was at all times relevant to this Complaint (and still is) a shareholder of Sixteen Plus, as he was an initial shareholder when the corporation was formed and has continuously remained a shareholder during all times relevant.

-The Plaintiff can bring the derivative claim on behalf of the corporation pursuant to Rule 23.1 of the Federal Rules of Civil Procedure, which is applicable to this cause of action.
+The Plaintiff can bring the derivative claim on behalf of the corporation pursuant to Rule 23.1 of the Rules of Civil Procedure, which is applicable to this cause of action.

 The Board of Directors of Sixteen Plus currently consists of two directors, Fathi Yusuf, a named defendant, and Waleed Hamed.
 An original third director voluntarily withdrew from the Board before the acts complained of here when he sold all of his stock in the corporation to the Hameds and Yusufs.

 Fathi Yusuf and Waleed Hamed and their families are in intractable litigation in several other matters.
 Both have acknowledged this to be the case, and have filed papers in other proceedings before the Superior Court attesting to this.
 Moreover, the Superior Court (Willocks, J.) has entered an Order stating that the Hamed and Yusuf families could file a derivative action as to another jointly controlled corporation for the same reason.
+See Exhibit A.

 Thus, Plaintiff Hamed has not made a demand on the Board of Directors, as it would be futile to make a demand on them to bring this suit on behalf of Sixteen Plus.
-As was true in the same situation before Judge Willocks, there would be no reasonable expectation that Fathi Yusuf would agree to have Sixteen Plus sue him for embezzlement, fraud and a violation of Section 605 of Title 14 of the Virgin Islands Code
+As was true in the same situation before Judge Willocks (regarding a similar 50/50 Hamed/Yusuf Corporation, Plessen Enterprises, in SX-13-CV-370) there would be no reasonable expectation that Fathi Yusuf would agree to have Sixteen Plus sue him for embezzlement, fraud and a violation of Section 605 of Title 14 of the Virgin Islands Code

 FACTS